 How Private Foundations Can Support Civic Education — A Spotlight on Jack Miller Family Foundation

-This interview was conducted by the Philanthropy Roundtable in conjunction with the CivXNow Policy Summit.
+This interview was conducted by the Philanthropy Roundtable in conjunction with the CivxNow Policy Summit.
 See more interviews and case studies about how philanthropy is engaging in civic education here.

 Right now in Florida, three major civic education organizations, the Bill of Rights Institute (BRI), the Jack Miller Center (JMC), and the Ashbrook Center have pooled their resources in an attempt to provide professional development for civics and history teachers in one of the country’s largest states.